 • A 12km long publicity caravan that includes 180 vehicles, 600 people and that distributes nearly 15 million items to fans

 The technical compound (“Zone Technique”) behind the stage finish area contains dozens of production trailers, generators, support vehicles, catering and more.
 When set up and running, there is barely place on the ground where hundreds of kilometers of cables aren’t crossing over each other.
-Have a peek at this recent video done by SBS and Dave McKenzie.

 At the core of the live race broadcast is the use of five VHF wireless cameras on motorbikes, two journalists reporting from motorbikes, and images captured from two helicopters with Cineflex gyro-stabilised camera systems.
 The five cameras on motorbikes capture the drama of the race from within while the helicopters cover the race but also capture much of the beauty of the French countryside which is such a large part of the production.
 At the finish line there can be between 1 to 20 additional cameras in place (depending on the broadcaster’s production) to capture rider interviews and the post-race action.
 Also new this year is a camera mounted on the Tour de France race director, Cristian Prudhomme’s car.